swcarpentry/git-novice/04-open.md

    without restrictions, including as part of aggregate distributions.
 2. Modifications or other derived works are allowed, and can be redistributed as well.
-3. Who receives these rights is not subject to discrimination, including not by fields of endeavor such as commercial versus academic.
+3. The question of who receives these rights is not subject to discrimination, including not by fields of endeavor such as commercial versus academic.

 How best to choose an appropriate license can seem daunting, given how many possibilities there are.
 In practice, a few licenses are by far